tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LP-06-Ins_Git_CLI.md

   ![git-repository-gitkeep](Images/git-repository-gitkeep.png)

 * Once the folders and files have been created, open up the terminal/git-bash and navigate to the root of the git repo folder.
-Run the following lines and explain each as you go through them.
+Run the following lines to push the changes to the remote git repository and explain each as you go through them.

   ```bash
   # Displays git untracked/tracked status of files in the folder